 Punctuation Cheat Sheet

-This localization documentation contains a bunch of languages along with their ISO codes to feature primary and secondary quotation marks mostly as of Wikipedia, some characters that tend not to be used the right way that often, like dashes and ellipses, and also some notes on the use of decimal points vs. decimal commas.
+The cheat sheet lists the primary and secondary quotation marks of 51 languages (mostly as per Wikipedia).
+It also includes information about characters that tend not to be used the right way that often, like dashes and ellipses, as well as notes on the use of decimal points vs. decimal commas.

 A minor change: